Nat King Cole: 1956 Birmingham assault

 On April 10, 1956, Cole was assaulted during a concert in Birmingham, Alabama, while singing the song "Little Girl" on stage with the Ted Heath Band.
 After photographs of Cole with white female fans were circulated bearing such incendiary, boldface captions as "Cole and His White Women" and "Cole and Your Daughter", three men belonging to the North Alabama Citizens Council attacked Cole in an apparent attempt to kidnap him.

 The three assailants ran down the aisles of the auditorium towards Cole.
 Local law enforcement quickly ended their invasion of the stage, but not until Cole was toppled from his piano bench and received a slight injury to his back.
 He did not finish the concert.
 Police later found rifles, a blackjack, and brass knuckles in a car outside the venue.

 Six men were formally charged with assault with intent to murder Cole, albeit the charges against four of them were later reduced.
 The original plan to attack Cole included 150 men from Birmingham and nearby towns.
 On April 18, 1956, Jesse Mabry, E.L.
 Vinson, Mike Fox, and Orliss Clevenger, all of whom were members of the Alabama chapter of the Citizens' Councils, were convicted of conspiracy to commit assault and battery and disturbing the peace in a bench trial held by Judge Ralph E. Parker.
 Two days later, Parker sentenced each of the men to six months in jail plus a $100 fine (nearly $1,200 in 2025).
 He imposed an additional $25 fine of Clevenger for carrying concealed brass knuckles.
 In December 1956, Kenneth Adams and Willis Richard Vinson both pleaded guilty to assault.
 Vinson, who was accused of assaulting his arresting officer, was fined $100 and ordered to pay court costs.
 Adams was fined $50 and ordered to pay court costs.

 "I can't understand it," Cole said afterwards.
 "I have not taken part in any protests.
 Nor have I joined an organization fighting segregation.
 Why should they attack me?"
-Cole wanted to forget the incident and continued to play for segregated audiences in the American South.
-He said he could not change the situation in a day.
+Cole wanted to forget the incident and continued to play for segregated audiences in the South, saying he could not change the situation in a day.
 He contributed money to the Montgomery bus boycott and previously sued Northern hotels that had hired him but refused to serve him.